luk036/ellipsoid-method/ell-review.md

 Note that the cut may be a shallow cut.
 Suggestion: use different cuts as possible for each iteration (e.g. round-robin the evaluation of constraints).

 ![Lowpass ripple](ellipsoid.files/lowpass_ripple.pdf){#fig:lowpass_ripple}

+### Example: Multiplierless FIR Filter Design

+However, there are still many filter design problems that are non-convex, such as multiplierless FIR filter design problems.
+Note that in [@fig:fir-strctr], each coefficient associates with a multiplier unit, which makes the filter power and area hungry, especially in Application Specific Integrated Circuits (ASIC).
+Fortunately, it can be implemented multiplierless if each coefficient is quantized and represented as a sum of Singed Power-of-Two (SPT).
+Such a coefficient can be uniquely represented by a Canonic Signed-Digit (CSD) code [@george1960csd] with the smallest number of non-zero digits.
+In such case, the multiplication is confined to add and shift operations.
+An example is shown in [@fig:multi-shift].
+A coefficient 0.65625 = 21/32 can be written as $2^{-1}+2^{-3}+2^{-5}$.
+Consequently, as shown in [@fig:shift], the multiplier can be replaced with three shifters and two adders which are with much lower cost.
+However, the coefficient quantization constraint, which is non-convex, makes convex optimization algorithm can not be directly applied.
+A similar scenario is considering the finite wordlength effect [@lim1982finite].

+Attracted by the benefits of the multiplierlessness, many efforts have been devoted to its design techniques.
+For its general problems, integer programming (e.g. [@kodek1980design; @lim1982finite; @lim1983fir; @lim1999signed]) can be implemented to achieve the optimal solution.
+However, it demands excessive computing resources.
+Other heuristic techniques, such as genetic algorithm [@xu1995design] and dynamic-programming-like method [@chen1999trellis], are also with low efficiency.
+Furthermore, if the quantization constraint is the only non-convex constraint in the design problem, a lower bound can be efficiently obtained by solving the relaxed problem [@davidson2010enriching].
+Then to make the solution feasible, it can be either rounded to the nearest CSD codes or treated as a starting point of a local search algorithm for a better solution [@kodek1981comparison].
+However, both of the methods can not guarantee the feasibility of the final solution.
+Besides, the local search problem is still non-convex.
+Therefore, the adopted algorithm could also be inefficient, such as branch-and-bound in [@kodek1981comparison].

 References {#references .unnumbered}
 ==========